inasafe/inasafe-doc/docs/source/general/governance/roles_and_responsibilities.rst

 Project Steering Committee
 --------------------------

-The high level decisions and strategic direction for the InaSAFE project is governed by the Project Steering Committee (PSC).
+The high level decisions and strategic direction for the |project_name|
+project is governed by the Project Steering Committee (PSC).

 This group is responsible for approving the |project_name| roadmap.